SABS-R3/software-engineering-day1/slides/02-python-intro.md

     + 'Short version: Python 2.x is legacy, Python 3.x is the present and future of the language'
 - For new projects, use Python 3!

+## Distributions of Python

+A basic Python installation:

+- Python interpreter
+- Tools to install additional and manage Python packages

+Anaconda Python Distribution:

+- Targeted at data science
+- Integrated set of over 720 Python packages
+- Easier package installation and compatibility

 ## Many different kinds of Python

+On top of a Python installation:

 - Python interpreter - via the command line
 - Jupyter Notebook - mix code, commentary, and results